 Why Can It Be So Hard To Wake Up?

-If you regularly have difficulty forcing yourself out of bed and shaking off the cobwebs, you’re not alone.
-It’s usually not because you’re lazy.
+If you regularly have difficulty forcing yourself out of bed and shaking off the cobwebs, you’re not alone – and it’s not because you’re lazy.
 It’s because of biology.

-We’ll discuss that momentarily.
-First, let’s take a quick look at some of the less-common problems that can make it impossible to get up in the morning.
+We’ll discuss that in more detail, after a quick look at some of the less-common problems that can make it impossible to get up in the morning.

 Medical Issues and Sleepiness